Gekkio/sbt-jrebel-plugin/README.md

 + (Web projects) Regenerates rebel.xml always before prepare-webapp is run
 + (JAR projects) Regenerates rebel.xml always before copy-resources or compile is run
 + (Web projects) Includes rebel.xml only in Jetty classpath, so it doesn't end up in any artifacts
++ (JAR projects) Does not include rebel.xml in resulting JAR

 ## Usage